ImXman/MACA/README.md

 # Update 10/05/2021

-     Marker identification function was added to robust differential markers across cell-types, and it is used for label transferring based on reference data
+     Marker identification function was added to identification robust differential markers across cell-types, and it is used for label transferring based on reference data